Published on October 26, 2021

-October is here, and with the changing of the leaves comes pink extravaganza.
-The idea is well-meaning, but since its inception, in 1985, it has not been able to significantly affect change in the incidence of breast cancer.
+As October nears an end, so does the month of pink extravaganza promoting Breast Cancer Awareness.
+The idea is well-meaning, but since its inception in 1985, it has not been able to significantly affect change in the incidence of breast cancer.

-According to the Maurer Foundation, breast cancer rates for women under 50 have remained stable since 1985 and breast cancer rates for women over 50 have remained stable since 2003.
+According to the Maurer Foundation, breast cancer rates for women under 50 years of age have remained stable since 1985, and breast cancer rates for women over 50 have remained stable since 2003.
+In terms of mortality, African American women have worse statistics, with breast cancer mortality rates 41% higher than the mortality rate of non-Hispanic whites by the year 2007.

-During these 14-32 years – we have continued to pink-ify October and increase breast cancer awareness, and yet it seems to have had no impact.
+During these 14-36 years, we have continued to pink-ify October and increase breast cancer awareness, and yet it seems to have had zero to little impact on what to do to effectively prevent or reduce breast cancer.

 Is it working?
-Is this the best course of action to prevent breast cancer?
-To prolong lives?
-To live happier, more fulfilling lives?
+Is this the best course of action to prevent breast cancer, and to prolong lives?

 Is it worth it?